Home > Analyses > Financial Services > The Hartford Financial Services Group, Inc.

 Strengths

-• strong ROIC well above WACC
+• strong ROIC at 28.2% well above WACC

-• diversified insurance and financial product lines
+• diversified insurance and financial services portfolio

 Weaknesses